 The full terms, conditions and instructions are in the pdf file linked below.

-Science communication images competition final
+Science communication images competition extended date

 Download the brochure for this exciting CPAS-driven venture below, or find out more at our website.